Interesting information

 By Car: Accessed from the A39, free parking at Combe Park, Hillsford Bridge and Countisbury.

-By Bus: Services run several times a day into Lynmouth, check www.journeydevon.info for latest times.
+By Bus: Services run several times a day into Lynmouth, check the Travel Devon website for the latest times.

 Watersmeet is a designated Site of Special Scientific Interest and Special Area of Conservation.